SitecoreUnicorn/Unicorn/README.md

 There are a few special features that Unicorn has that are worth mentioning.

 * You can define multiple _configurations_, which allow you a lot of flexibility: you can serialize items to different places on disk, set up groups that can be synced separately, and override any aspect of Unicorn in each configuration.
+Configurations may also define dependencies between each other to enforce a hierarchy.
 * Using Rainbow gives Unicorn 3 a unique, easy to manage [serialization format](http://kamsar.net/index.php/2015/07/Rethinking-the-Sitecore-Serialization-Format-Unicorn-3-Preview-part-1/) and hierarchy.
 * Unicorn rejects "inconsequential" changes to items.
 The Sitecore Template Editor likes to make a lot of item saves that change nothing but the last modified date and revision.
 These are ignored to reduce churn in your source control.
 * During a sync operation, Unicorn can detect improperly merged renamed items (e.g. two serialized items with the same ID in different files) and will report that fact as an error.